percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 frames.
 If only sending audio, the RECOMMENDED frequency is every 100ms.

+In general, sending EKT tags less frequently will consume less bandwidth, but increase the time it takes for a join or rekey to take effect.
+Applications should schedule the sending of EKT tags in a way that makes sense for their bandwidth and latency requirements.

 # Use of EKT with DTLS-SRTP {#dtls-srtp-kt}

 This document defines an extension to DTLS-SRTP called SRTP EKTKey Transport which enables secure transport of EKT keying material from the DTLS-SRTP peer in the server role to the client.
-This allows those peers to process EKT keying material in SRTP (or SRTCP) and retrieve the embedded SRTP keying material.
+This allows those peers to process EKT keying material in SRTP and retrieve the embedded SRTP keying material.
 This combination of protocols is valuable because it combines the advantages of DTLS, which has strong authentication of the endpoint and flexibility,